AnujRuhela7/OOPs-Java-Lab-3rd-Semester-NIT-Kurukshetra/exp2/Program3.md

-The second program demonstrates the use of various methods provided by the `StringBuilder` class in Java.
+The third program demonstrates the use of various methods provided by the `StringBuilder` class in Java.
 Here’s an explanation of the concepts behind the program:

 ### 1. **StringBuilder Class Overview:**